 Although many investors may be happy to use the tools at their disposal on the Hargreaves Lansdown online platform to learn about investment opportunities and to keep track of where they have put their money, there are others who may be unsure about certain issues and need personal advice.
 There are a number of ways that the company's team of financial advisors can help, and it can be done over the phone or face to face, depending on preference.
 The key to good advice is to help save the client time and money, so there is the opportunity to explore options or ask for help on a specific topic of interest already identified.
 There are many different ways of investing, and some will be suitable for some investors but not necessarily for others.
 If one takes pension consolidation as an example, this could be an area where the right advice could be very important for an investor's future retirement plans.
 Many people may have a number of pensions, often with different rules that apply to them.
 It can be complicated and time-consuming to work out what is the best way forward, and an advisor can help an investor determine whether or not to consider pension consolidation and flag up any potential risks that relate to guarantees, benefits or high exit fees.

-As the UK’s number one investment company, this multi-award-winning investment business offers a very wide range of support for both new and experienced investors through its online tools and with back-up from personal advisors.
+As the UK's number one investment company, this multi-award-winning investment business offers a very wide range of support for both new and experienced investors through its online tools and with back-up from personal advisors.
 As a FTSE 1000 company, it has a secure financial base and a reputation as a solid performer in the financial industry.
 The products in its Vantage accounts give plenty of options for investors to pick and choose what they feel comfortable with and to keep abreast of how their investments are performing at any time of day or night.
-Hargreaves Lansdown charges are not the cheapest on the investment market, but the company offers many services that other investment companies may not.
-It’s important to check on Hargreaves Lansdown exit fees if investors want to move to a different investment platform, but the popularity of the company’s offers and the fact that it has over £80bn under its management means that it’s certainly worth exploring if its ethos and investment options are a good fit with what a potential client wants from the organisation.
+Hargreaves Lansdown charges are not the cheapest on the investment market, and there are alternatives which offer better value for money.
+However, the company offers many services that other investment companies may not.
+It's important to check on Hargreaves Lansdown exit fees if investors want to move to a different investment platform, but the popularity of the company's offers and the fact that it has over £80bn under its management means that it's certainly worth exploring if its ethos and investment options are a good fit with what a potential client wants from the organisation.